sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 The ability of the TRE operator to provide and manage devices, workspaces, interfaces and applications used by researchers to interact with underlying systems and data.

+### End user computing interfaces

-**End user computing interfaces:** This group of {term}`application components <application component>` is a collection of systems and software that allows people to interact with the TRE.
+This group of {term}`application components <application component>` is a collection of systems and software that allows people to interact with the TRE.
 This may include desktop, command-line and/or code-submission interfaces.

 ```{list-table}